-How you proceed depends on whether the instance supports persisting settings, see Section 6.2.4, "Persisting Settings".
+How you proceed depends on whether the instance supports persisting settings, see Section 6.2.3, "Persisting Settings".
 When dba.configureInstance() is issued against the MySQL instance which MySQL Shell is currently running on, in other words the local instance, it attempts to automatically configure the instance.
 When dba.configureInstance() is issued against a remote instance, if the instance supports persisting configuration changes automatically, you can choose to do this.
-If a remote instance does not support persisting the changes to configure it for InnoDB Cluster usage, you have to configure the instance locally.
-See Configuring Instances with dba.configureLocalInstance().